kyma-project/kyma/docs/application-connector/10-03-application-registry-troubleshooting.md

 ```
 error:1401E410:SSL routines:CONNECT_CR_FINISHED:sslv3 alert handshake failure
 ```
-To access Application Registry you need to pass a client certificate with the request.
+To access Application Registry you need to pass a client certificate with the HTTP request.
 To generate a client certificate, see [this tutorial](#tutorials-get-the-client-certificate).

 ## Application Registry - Expired certificate